 - the completed application form and fee - submit online at http://www.gradadmissions.osu.edu;

-- one official transcript of each academic record (transfer credit from another institution appearing on the same transcript is not sufficient): Upload with your application to the Graduate Admissions website one scanned copy of official transcript for each institution attended.
+- one official transcript of each academic record (transfer credit from another institution appearing on the same transcript is not sufficient): Upload with your application to the Graduate Admissions website one scanned copy of an official transcript for each institution attended.
 Please note that this must be a copy of an official transcript; web-based advising reports are not acceptable transcripts.
-If you are accepted to the program, you will be asked to send a hard copy of your official transcript to Graduate Admissions;
+If you are accepted to the program, you will be asked to send a hard copy of your official transcripts to Graduate Admissions;

 - a personal statement (1-2 single-spaced pages) that describes your background as a writer and your purpose in pursuing this degree; this statement should address your writing interests as well as briefly describe your interest and/or experience in teaching;